Simply delicious Korean style seasoned mung bean sprouts salad!

 Main

-- 350g / 0.8 pounds fresh mung bean sprouts
+- 350g / 0.8 pounds mung bean sprouts

-- 1 tsp fine sea salt – to add to the water
+- 1 tsp fine sea salt, to add to the water

-- 6 cups of water to boil
+- 6 cups water, to boil

 Seasoning sauce

-- 1 tsp finely chopped spring onion/scallion
+- 1 tsp green onion, finely chopped

 - 1/2 tsp minced garlic